A metamorphic rock composed primarily of amphibole minerals and plagioclase feldspar

 Uses of Amphibolite

-as a aggregate in highway construction and as a ballast stone in railroad construction.
+Amphibolite has a variety of uses in the construction industry.
+It is harder than limestone and heavier than granite.
+These properties make it desirable for certain uses.
+Amphibolite is quarried and crushed for use as an aggregate in highway construction and as a ballast stone in railroad construction.
 It is also quarried and cut for use as a dimension stone.

-Some amphibolite deposits, such as the one at Gore Mountain, in the Adirondacks of New York, contain significant amounts of garnet.
-If enough garnet is present and of proper quality the amphibolite can be mined and the garnet recovered for use as an abrasive.
+Some amphibolite deposits, such as the one at Gore Mountain in the Adirondacks of New York, contain significant amounts of garnet.
+If enough garnet is present and of proper quality, the amphibolite can be mined and the garnet recovered for use as an abrasive.